Guide to building an outhouse

 Site and Planning

 The construction of an outhouse – however large, and in whatever materials you choose – has to begin with the planning of the site itself.
-You will need to acquire the services of a builder or a surveyor to take a look over your property, and the piece of land that you intend to build upon.
+You will need to acquire the services of a builder or a surveyor to take a look over your property, check the fema elevation certificates and the piece of land that you intend to build upon.
 They’ll be able to point out any issues that you may encounter along the way.

 Furthermore, this professional advice will be needed if you have to apply for permission to build on your land.
 These rules vary from state to state, and different local authorities require different things from new-build projects.
 What you need to concentrate on is staying on the right side of regulations.
 If you don’t, you may be penalized and asked to deconstruct your outhouse.